opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 :--- | :---
 Monitor | A job that runs on a defined schedule and queries OpenSearch indexes.
 The results of these queries are then used as input for one or more *triggers*.
 Trigger | Conditions that, if met, generate *alerts*.
-Tag | Label that can be applied to multiple queries to combine them with the logical OR operation.
+Tag | Label that can be applied to multiple queries to combine them with the logical OR operation in a per document monitor.
+You can't use tags with other monitor types.
 Alert | An event associated with a trigger.
 When an alert is created, the trigger performs *actions*, which can include sending a notification.
 Action | The information that you want the monitor to send out after being triggered.
 Actions have a *destination*, a message subject, and a message body.
 Destination | A reusable location for an action.
 Supported locations are Amazon Chime, Email, Slack, or custom webhook.